lightly-io/team-awareness-training/sessions/session-03-mindfulness.md

 3. [Method](#3-ways-to-practice-mindfulness): different ways to increase mindfulness.
 (20 min)
 4. [Reflection](#4-reflection).
 (10 min)

-The teacher should note all key findings and questions in the session, and make sure to follow up on them in the email afterwards.
+The teacher should note all key findings during the session.
+Also make sure to write down questions you didn't have the time to answer, and get back to them in the email afterwards.

 ## 1. Sharing
 Take turns clock-wise around the table and reflect on the previous week.
 How has your experience of meditation been?
 Was it hard?
 Easy?
 Nice?
 Uncomfortable?
 Was it hard to find the time to do it?
 Did you notice anything different in stressful situations?